quandl/quandl-ruby/README.md

 => ["id", "name", "database_code", "description", "datasets_count", "downloads", "premium", "image"]
 ```

 You can then uses these methods in your code.
-Additionally you can access the data by using the hash equalivalent lookup.
+Additionally you can access the data by using the hash equivalent lookup.

 ```ruby
 database = Quandl::Database.get('WIKI')